-1. Get Emotional
+1. Get emotional

 Potential sponsors are not going to fund something to which they don’t feel a personal connection.
 Because of this, it’s important to make the sponsor care about your cause.
 To do so, focus on creating a compelling story.
 You know your event is outstanding, but now it’s time to help the sponsor see it.

-2. Use Numbers
+2. Use numbers

 Focus helping the potential sponsor understand the demographic of the potential attendees and underline the information with a user friendly graph or chart.
 By appealing to the logical right hemisphere, you come across as organized, analytical and reliable.

-3. Customize the Proposal
+3. Customize the proposal

 Use CRM tools to customize a proposal with the event opportunity in question, the company’s name and the reasons the sponsorship would be a great idea for both parties.
 Take the time to customize a proposal that not only flatters a potential sponsor, but also shows you’ve invested thought into making the proposal more likely to be successful.

-4. Remember – Gimme, Gimme, Never Get
+4. Remember – Gimme, gimme, never get

 Few companies have the time or resources for unyielding philanthropy and, because of this, they are unlikely to sponsor your cause if there’s nothing in it for them.
 In addition to detailing how funds will be used, potential sponsors also need to understand how sponsoring the event will benefit them.

-5. Visualize Your Vision
+5. Visualize your vision

 Increase the strength of your proposal by embedding videos.
 In addition to providing visual relief, a video is likely to stick in a potential sponsor’s mind better than a lengthy paragraph.
 Make sure the videos are memorable, direct and upbeat in order to increase your chance of success.

-6. Be a Psychic
+6. Be a psychic

 With the wealth of analytical tools available to event planners and organizers, there is no excuse for being unfamiliar with the sponsor.
 Utilize analytics tools to understand where their traffic comes from, their target demographic, where they get their revenue and where they can improve.
 Customize your proposal to fill in the gaps and boost their strengths.

-7. Get Ink Done
+7. Get ink done

 It’s not over until it’s over.
 When the proposal has been accepted, you want to make the closing process as easy as possible.
 Send the sponsor closing documents in an e-signature format, which is both easy to read and file for records.
 Now, do your happy dance, you’ve just sealed the deal!